Column filtering

 The Grid provides two user interface modes for column filtering.

 By default, a filter icon appears in the column header.
-Clicking the icon opens a popup where users can select a condition and enter a value.
+Clicking the icon opens a popup where users can select an operator and enter a value.

 This mode keeps the table compact and is suitable when filtering is used occasionally.